EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.

-Furthermore, the Transaction Identifier (Tid) specified in Section 3.1 of {{I-D.ietf-core-object-security}} is extended as the 3-tuple (Cid, Sender ID, Partial IV), i.e. it includes also the Context Identifier of the group's Security Context.
+The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Base Key.
+The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
+The Tid is part of the Additional Authenticated Data (AAD, see Section of 5.2 of {{I-D.ietf-core-object-security}}) of the protected CoAP response message, which is how unicast responses are bound to multicast requests.

 # Message Exchange # {#mess-exchange}